aws-quickstart/quickstart-ibm-liberty-eks/README.md

 ## quickstart-ibm-liberty-eks

 ### IBM WebSphere Liberty for Amazon EKS
-Use this Partner Solution (earlier known as Quick Start) to provisions a highly-available architecture that spans two Availability Zones, with an EKS Cluster in each, along with the [WebSphere Liberty Operator](https://ibm.biz/wlo-docs) ready for you to deploy your applications.
+Use this Partner Solution (formerly Quick Start) to provisions a highly-available architecture that spans two Availability Zones, with an EKS Cluster in each, along with the [WebSphere Liberty Operator](https://ibm.biz/wlo-docs) ready for you to deploy your applications.

  [IBM WebSphere Liberty](https://www.ibm.com/products/websphere-liberty) is a fast, lightweight, modular, and container-friendly cloud-native runtime that supports industry standards such as Java EE, Jakarta EE, and MicroProfile.